Argentina’s Atlantic Coast in Northern Patagonia was settled by the Welsh.

 A Dinosaur Pit Stop in Trelew

 We got to the city of Trelew just in time for lunch.
 We had plans to see the Paleontology Museum before heading onwards to Gaimain for tea time.

-We picked up food to eat in the park, nothing special, but you can’t complain about spending only $10 US on lunch for four adults.
+We picked up food to eat in the park, nothing special, but you can’t complain about spending only ten dollars on lunch for four adults.

 Museo Paleontologico Edigio Feruglio

 I really enjoyed the museum.
-I’d say it’s a must do if you’re visiting Puerto Madryn with kids.
+I’d say it’s a must-do if you’re visiting Puerto Madryn with kids.
 But we were four grown-ups who also enjoyed it immensely (and learned a lot!).